envoy/homebrew-tools/README.md

 The tool needs a yaml configuration as shown below

 ```
-vault: set the vault id where the secrets will be maintained
+vault: set the vault id where the secrets will be maintained and shared
-sendgrid-api-key: set the key to send the emails
+sendgrid-api-key: set Sendgrid API Key to send emails
 ```

 Store the file as `.otsecret` in the home directory